 - 1. Proposed structures shall be related harmoniously to the terrain and to existing buildings in the vicinity which have a visual relationship to the proposed building. - 2.
-Except in the downtown Commercial (C1) area, the following setbacks and buffer strips for parking areas shall be provided: - a.
-Frontage on Road: a 15 foot buffer strip from the property line to parking areas. - b.
-Side and rear lot lines: A 15-foot minimum buffer strip from the property line to any parking areas. - 3.
+Except in the Downtown Commercial (C1) Area, the following setbacks and buffers from parking/paved areas shall be provided: - a.
+Frontage on Road: For new Construction along the C2 area of Rte.
+1B (Upper Main Street), a 50 foot buffer/setback from the property line to parking/paved areas will be maintained.
+In other districts a 15 foot buffer from the property line to parking/paved areas is required. - b.
+Side and rear lot lines: For developments resulting in more than 50% of the parcel covered in impervious surface and/or with a parcel size greater than 3 acres a 30 foot minimum buffer strip with undisturbed natural vegetation from the property line to any parking/paved areas will be maintained. - 3.
 In the downtown commercial area, the following setbacks for parking areas shall be provided: - a.
 Frontage on road: Setbacks for parking shall be the same as that for structures as required by the Damariscotta Land Use Ordinance. - b.
 Side and rear lot lines: No setbacks are required for parking areas in this district.